runnanchen/Label-Free-Scene-Understanding/README.md

-# CLIP2Scene: Towards Label-efficient 3D Scene Understanding by CLIP (CVPR 2023)
+# Towards Label-free Scene Understanding by Vision Foundation Models

 ![Overview of the method](./assets/method.png)
 We study how vision foundation models enable networks to comprehend 2D and 3D environments without relying on labelled data.
 To accomplish this, we introduce a novel framework called Cross-modality Noisy Supervision (CNS).
 By effectively harnessing the strengths of CLIP and